SamaT-rgb/-MentorMind---AI-Socratic-Tutor/README.md

 # MentorMind 🧠 — AI Socratic Tutor

-MentorMind is an interactive AI-powered tutor that guides learners through reflective thinking using Socratic-style questioning.
-Built with Streamlit and Gemini 2.0, it helps users understand concepts through engaging conversations instead of just answers.
+MentorMind is an interactive AI-powered tutor designed to guide learners through reflective thinking using Socratic-style questioning.
+Powered by Streamlit and Gemini 2.0, it encourages users to understand concepts through meaningful conversation — not just passive answers.

 ---